visgl/deck.gl/docs/api-reference/aggregation-layers/gpu-grid-layer.md

 # GPUGridLayer (WebGL2)

-The `GPUGridLayer` renders a grid heatmap based on an array of points.
+The `GPUGridLayer` renders a grid heatmap based on an array of inputs.
-It takes the constant cell size, aggregates input points into cells.
+It takes the constant cell size and aggregates input objects into cells.
+The color and height of a cell are determined based on the objects it contains.
 This layer performs aggregation on GPU hence not supported in non WebGL2 browsers.
-The color and height of the cell is scaled by number of points it contains.

 `GPUGridLayer` is one of the sublayers for [GridLayer](/docs/api-reference/aggregation-layers/grid-layer.md) and is only supported when using `WebGL2` enabled browsers.
 It is provided to customize GPU Aggregation for advanced use cases.
 For any regular use case, [GridLayer](/docs/api-reference/aggregation-layers/grid-layer.md) is recommended.